JuliaNLSolvers/LsqFit.jl/docs/src/tutorial.md

 julia> fit = curve_fit(m, tdata, ydata, p0)
 ```

-It will return return a composite type `LsqFitResult`, with some interesting values:
+It will return a composite type `LsqFitResult`, with some interesting values:

 *	`fit.dof`: degrees of freedom
 *	`fit.param`: best fit parameters
 *	`fit.resid`: vector of residuals
-*	`fit.jacobian`: estimated Jacobian at solution
+*	`fit.jacobian`: estimated Jacobian at the solution

 ## Jacobian Calculation